cjmccjmccjmc/ESP8266-WiFi-Analog-ClockV2/README.md

 The ESP8266 Analog clock uses an WEMOS D1 Mini ESP8266 module to connect to a NTP (Network Time Protocol) server to automatically retrieve and display the local time on a hacked  analog quartz clock.
 The ESP8266 reconnects to the NTP server to keep the clock accurate.
 The clock also automatically adjusts for daylight savings time.

+From the orginal project, the biggest problem with using these cheap analog clocks for a project like this is that the clocks don't provide any type of feedback to indicate the position of the clock's hands.
+To get around this problem, the positions of the hour, minute, and second hands are stored in a EEPROM backup and updated each second as the clock's hands positions change.
+The first time that the sketch is run, the user will be directed to a simple web page served by the ESP8266 which is used to tell it where the analog clock's hands are initially positioned.
+From that point on, the ESP8266 will use the data stored in the EERAM to "remember" the positions of the clock's hands.

 This project is a migration of the ESP8266-WiFi-Analog-Clock (https://github.com/jim11662418/ESP8266-WiFi-Analog-Clock) to use Platform IO with various library changes.
 With te signficant changes it was easiler to create a new project rather than fork the existing repo.

-Fom the orginal project, the biggest problem with using these cheap analog clocks for a project like this is that the clocks don't provide any type of feedback to indicate the position of the clock's hands.
-To get around this problem, the positions of the hour, minute and second hands are stored in a EEPROM backup and updated each second as the clock's hands positions change.
-The first time that the sketch is run, the user will be directed to a simple web page served by the ESP8266 which is used to tell it where the analog clock's hands are initially positioned.
-From that point on, the ESP8266 will use the data stored in the EERAM to "remember" the positions of the clock's hands.

-### Changes from V1 to V2
+Changes from the orginal project to this one are:
-* Migrated to use Platform IO
+* Migrated to use Platform IO as IDE
 * Migrated NTP library to the new library created by the NTP library developer (gmag11/ESPNtpClient)
 * Moved to using i2c_eerom library
 * Now using WiFiManager to connect to Wifi network (avoids need to hardcode wifi passwords)